choux130/myblog/page/resources.md

 </style>

 Here are some resources about data science, statistics, machine learning, artificial intelligence and technology which I think are so valuable.
-And, I am used to follow some data science news, websites and blogs with [Feedly](https://feedly.com/i/welcome).
+And, I also follow some data science news, websites and blogs with [Feedly](https://feedly.com/i/welcome).
+If you are interested in what I am follwoing, let me know.
+I can share my feeds list with you!
 <br /><br />

 <div id="content">